Baby bank accounts

 3. Provide tax documents

 Because child bank accounts are typically used for saving and will therefore accrue interest, you need to provide either your own or your child's tax residency and Tax File Number (TFN).
+If the account is only holding small amounts of money you generally won't need to pay tax on the interest.

 Can I open an account before my baby is born?

-Unfortunately, you cannot open a bank account for your baby before they're born.
+No, you cannot open a bank account for your baby before they're born.
 To open a baby bank account you’ll have to provide your baby’s birth certificate.
-You get this document only after your baby is born.

 Are there any government regulations or taxes on baby bank accounts?

-The funds in the account can come in the form of pocket money, birthday presents, Christmas presents and savings from part-time earnings.
+The funds in the account can come in the form of pocket money, birthday presents, Christmas presents and savings from part-time earnings (when they're older).
 In this case, if nobody other than the child uses these funds then the interest earned becomes the child’s income.
-The child does not have to lodge a tax return if their only source of income is interest not exceeding $416.
-If the bank withholds pay as you go (PAYG) tax, the child should file for a refund.

 Frequently Asked Questions